KunalB2003/valorant-elo-viewer/README.md

 When initializing the api for the first time, you will have to add players to be tracked.
 This can be done by sending a GET request to the `/data/:region/:username/:id'` endpoint, where you pass the region, username, and id/tag through.

-For the API, there are also two environment variabes used - the port, and an optional API key.
+For the API, there are also two environment variables used - the port, and an optional API key.
 The `.env` file should look like this:

 ```
 API_KEY=...